 Make sure you reward customers who join and help grow sporting communities.
-Let your customers collect points for making donations, or checking in from their mobile device while attending local community sporting events.
-You can also offer rewards that help communities grow.
-Special team accessories, point donations, and sporting event tickets as rewards will encourage people to do sports together.
+Let customers collect points for making donations, or checking in from their mobile device while attending local community sporting events.
+Alternatively, offer rewards that help communities grow.
+Offering special team accessories, point donations, and sporting event tickets as rewards will encourage people to do sports together.

-- Posts and advice by lifestyle experts on how to set up their workout routine or the newest diets available
+- Posts and advice by lifestyle experts on how to create a workout routine or adopt healthier habits

 - Motivational quotes by brand influencers

-- A leaderboard where they can compare Fitbit scores
+- A leaderboard where members can compare Fitbit scores

 - The opportunity to be a part of the brand’s promotional campaign

-Check out how some of the biggest sports brands turn both in-store and online purchases into memorable moments for customers with their sports loyalty programs:
+See how some of the biggest sports brands are turning both in-store and online purchases into memorable moments for customers with their sports loyalty programs:

 1. Nike – Nike Membership

 Nike is the largest supplier of sports apparel and footwear in the world, and its brand is recognizable everywhere.
-The loyalty program, Nike Membership, is a free perks program, which means that instead of collecting points, the emphasis is on community building, as most benefits are instantly available to all members.
-Customers even receive access to a members-only shop that unlocks once they’ve enrolled.
+The brand’s loyalty program, Nike Membership, is a free perks program, which means that instead of collecting points, the emphasis is on community building.
+Most of the program’s benefits are instantly available to all members.
+Customers even receive access to a members-only shop once they enroll.

 Why it works:

-- Tracking workout progress using Nike’s dedicated app gives users personalized access to limited edition product collections that correspond to their training activities they do most.
+- Tracking workout progress using Nike’s dedicated app gives users personalized access to limited edition product collections that correspond to the training activities they do most.